sejaldua/sejaldua/README.md

 - 🌱 I’m currently learning about recommender systems, Bayesian belief networks, and computer vision (separately, though).
 - 🔜 In Spring 2021, I will be co-teaching a course called Data Science for Biotech in the Tufts Experimental College.
 - ⚡ Fun fact: I memorized 314 digits of pi in 6th grade... and still remember them... because I am a huge nerd. 🤓
 - 📫 My [email](mailto:sejaldua@gmail.com) inbox is always open!
-Down to chat and/or collaborate on a project!
+Happy to chat and/or collaborate on a project!